ECS189E/project-f19-ucdaviszenly/README.md

 A machine learning model is imported once the user uploads the picture.
 It will auto indicate the objects in the picture which simplify the process of making a diary.

 ## Contribution
-Lanqing Cheng: Created and implemented map view, marker view, and camera button functionality.
-Also helped with event list view.
+Lanqing Cheng: Implemented map view, created marker view, and implemented camera button functionality.
+Implemented functions that show the selected marker's address, show the user location,allow user to pick a icon of markers, and allow user to use camera to create marker at current location.
+Also helped with deleting markers founction of event list view.